gartz/Backbone.localStorage/README.md

     someCollection.localStorage.reset();

 All data from collections ID ("SomeCollection") will be removed from localStorage.
-You can bind reset with Collections's reset event.
+You can't bind reset with Collections's reset event, because fetch use reset and will not work.

 Feel free to use Backbone as you usually would, this is a drop-in replacement.